 If you lived with a friend or family member

 Get a notarized letter from the friend or family member that hosted you that shows your address, the dates you lived there, and terms of your arrangement.
+Additionally, submit a copy of the lease or property deed of the host showing the address where you resided.

 If you lived in a residence hall over the summer